 To sell or supply alcohol, to provide regulated entertainment or to provide late-night refreshments you need to be licensed by your Local Authority.

-- The times when the activities will take place
+- The licensable activities and what times these activities will take place

 - Any other times when the premises will be open to the public

 - In the case of applicants who wish to have a limited licence, the period the licence is required for

 - Whether any alcohol that is to be sold is for consumption on or off the premises or both

 - The steps proposed to be taken to promote the licensing objectives.

 - You will need to prove your right to work in the UK.
 You must either provide acceptable documentation or visit the Home Office Online Right to Work Checking Service and generate a 9 digit share code which will allow us to carry out the check.